saezlab/CNORode/README.md

 library(CNORode2017)
 ```

-This is because CNORode is a dependency of MEIGOR and has same function names as CNORode2017 so it will be prioritizes when calling the optimisation function if loaded after CNORode2017.
+This is because *CNORode* is a dependency of *MEIGOR* and has same function names as *CNORode2017*, so original *CNORode* functions will be prioritized when calling the optimisation function if *CNORode* is loaded after *CNORode2017*.

 ### New features of *CNORode2017*
 Differences with respect to the original CNORode package are described below.
-All new features can be used in the *parEstimationLBode()* function for parameters estimation passing them using the *paramsSSm* argument (can be used only when using *essm* method):
+All new features can be used in the *parEstimationLBode()* function for parameters estimation and can be passed using the *paramsSSm* argument (can be used only when using *essm* method):

 ```R
 # sets optimisation parameters to default values